carlossss111/mcjabcode/README.md

 flask --app scanner.py run --host=0.0.0.0
 ```

+### Setting up the Printer
+The game uses the system print drivers and a connected printer, there is no configuration needed.

 ## Running the Game Client
 Given that the C library is compiled, tests can be run with
 ```